movpc/movpc.github.io/find-a-notary/index.md

 ## How To Find A Notary

-Below is a list of independently operated notary drives.
-Drives will continually be added to the list as they are submitted to Notary Hub.
+Below is a list of independently run notary drives.
+Drives will be continually be added to the list as they are submitted to Notary Hub.

 Sign up to receive regular email updates about notary drives in your region.